 Step Five: Submit Your Application – Surprisingly, you do not have to be present the day you submit your application.
 Depending on the law firm that you work with, they might do this for you.
-If not, you will need to set up the appointment to file your application and all of the corresponding documents.
+If not, you will need to set up an appointment to file your application and all of the corresponding documents.

 Step Seven: Request and Obtain a Multiple-Entry Visa – Once you have your temporary visa, you will need to request a multiple-entry visa in order to leave the country without incurring a $2,000 fine.
 You will need to leave your passport with the Panama immigration office for about three business days so that they can issue this visa.

 Note: A multiple-entry visa is only required when a foreigner begins a process to obtain Panamanian residency and leaves the country before the Servicio Nacional de Migración provides a resolution to the application.
-If you are not going to leave Panama before you get your permanent residence card, you do not need a multiple entry visa.
+If you are not going to leave Panama before you get your residence card, you do not need a multiple entry visa.
 You may, however, need to extend your tourist visa if it will expire before your case is resolved.

-However, Panama’s president has ordered the Ministry of Labor (MITRADEL) to fast-track acceptance of work permits from Friendly Nations visa-holders.
-The process usually takes about one to two months and is entirely separate from your permanent residence.
+However, Panama’s president has ordered the Ministry of Labor (MITRADEL) to fast-track the acceptance of work permits from Friendly Nations visa-holders.
+The process usually takes about one to two months and is entirely separate from your residence.
 You will need to apply for the permit with the Ministry of Labor and pay all corresponding fees to them.

 A month or so after you receive your residence permit, you can also request an optional residency card issued by the civil registry called an e-cédula.
 This is a national ID card available to all Panamanians that works not just as a valid identification document but also as your official tax ID.

-I have come across people who have mistakenly believed that, by having a Panama residence, they can now go back to the US and live there for part of the year and not pay any US taxes
+I have come across people who have mistakenly believed that, by having a Panama permanent residence, they can now go back to the US and live there for part of the year and not pay any US taxes

 They are in for an unfortunate surprise.